OUR MISSION

 Camille Bismonte

 Camille Bismonte is a transfer student from the University of Portland.
-She graduated from Georgetown University with a bachelor’s in Economics and a minor in Spanish.
-While at Georgetown, Camille received the Critical Language Scholarship (2018), NSEP David L. Boren Scholarship (2019), the Foreign Language & Area Studies Scholarship (2020), and the Fulbright Research Fellowship (2021).
-Camille is currently working at Albright Stonebridge Group, part of Dentons Global Advisors, as an Associate in the East Asia & Pacific practice.
-She utilizes her Filipino and Indonesian language skills at work for Southeast Asia, Australia, and Pacific Islands business and trade issues.
-Prior to ASG, she worked at the Centre for Strategic and International Studies (CSIS) Southeast Asia Program, and the Foreign Policy Community of Indonesia (FPCI).
+She graduated from Georgetown University with a bachelor’s in economics and a minor in Spanish.
+While at Georgetown, Camille received the Critical Language Scholarship (2018), NSEP David L. Boren Scholarship (2019), the Foreign Language & Area Studies Scholarship (2020), and the Fulbright Research Fellowship (2021 & 2022).
+Established professional with experience in the government and the private sector, she utilizes her Filipino and Indonesian language skills at work for Southeast Asia, Australia, and Pacific Islands business and trade issues.
+She previously worked at Albright Stonebridge Group, the Center for Strategic and International Studies (CSIS) Southeast Asia Program, and the Foreign Policy Community of Indonesia (FPCI).
 She is particularly passionate about language learning and international exchange as a first-generation student and person of color.

 Nicole Musano